TvoroG/pytest-lazy-fixture/README.md

 Contributing
 ------------
 Contributions are very welcome.
-Tests can be run with `tox`, please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `tox`.

 License
 -------